MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 * [Set-LabelPolicy documentation](/powershell/module/exchange/set-labelpolicy)

 ## Considerations and limitations
-* Mandatory labeling for Power BI is in preview, so there may be flows that allow the user to create or edit unlabeled content.
+* Mandatory labeling in Power BI is in preview, so there may be flows that allow the user to create or edit unlabeled content.
+* Mandatory labeling in Power BI is not supported for service principals and APIs.
+Service principals and APIs are not affected by mandatory label policies.

 ## Next steps